DIY Easter Sensory Bottle & I Spy Game for Kids

 Close the bottle well.
 Shake up the bottle gently.

-Invite the child to explore and observe the sensory bottle, finding the items like: Easter eggs, chicks, butterflies, flowers, lambs, and grass.
+Invite your child to explore and observe the sensory bottle.
+Have fun finding the items hidden in the.

 Sensory Bin

-Place the ingredients in a ‘Easter Basket’ sensory bin and let children create their own Easter activity for kids.
+Place the ingredients in an ‘Easter Basket’ sensory bin and let children create their own Easter activity.
 They can scoop, secure and shake to their hearts’ delight.

 I Spy Board Game

-Try out our Easter ‘Flip’ I Spy board game for more opportunities to play detective with the fluffy bunny.
+Try out our Easter ‘Flip’ I Spy board game for more I Spy fun.

 Picture Matching